dalong0514/readnotes/20200106计算原文/2020166Hands-On-Machine-Learning-with-Scikit-Learn-Keras-and-Tensorflow2Ed/2020166Hands-On-Machine-Learning-with-0000.md

 — Updated the practical guidelines.

-• Chapter 12

-— completely rewritten chapter, including:
+Chapter 12, completely rewritten chapter, including:

-— A tour of TensorFlow 2 — TensorFlow’s lower-level Python API — Writing custom loss functions, metrics, layers, models — Using auto-differentiation and creating custom training algorithms. — TensorFlow Functions and graphs (including tracing and autograph).
+— A tour of TensorFlow 2

+— TensorFlow’s lower-level Python API

+— Writing custom loss functions, metrics, layers, models

+— Using auto-differentiation and creating custom training algorithms.

+— TensorFlow Functions and graphs (including tracing and autograph).
-• Chapter 13

-— new chapter, including:
+Chapter 13, new chapter, including:

-— The Data API — Loading/Storing data efficiently using TFRecords — The Features API (including an introduction to embeddings).
+— The Data API.

+— Loading/Storing data efficiently using TFRecords

+— The Features API (including an introduction to embeddings).

-— An overview of TF Transform and TF Datasets — Moved the low-level implementation of the neural network to the exercises.
+— An overview of TF Transform and TF Datasets

+— Moved the low-level implementation of the neural network to the exercises.

 — Removed details about queues and readers that are now superseded by the Data API.

-• Chapter 14
+Chapter 14

 — Added Xception and SENet architectures.